nansencenter/DAPPER/README.md

 In summary, it is well suited for conducting fundamental DA research as well as for teaching purposes.

-In a trade-off with the above advantages, DAPPER makes some sacrifices of efficiency.
+In a trade-off with the above advantages, DAPPER makes some sacrifices of efficiency and flexibility (generality).
 I.e. it is not designed for the assimilation of real data in operational models.

 The current documentation does not provide a tutorial;